-121 122 • Describe the method(s) the institution used to confirm the property's actual physical condition and the extent to which an inspection was performed.
-123 124 • Describe the analysis that was performed and the supporting information that was used in valuing the property.
-125 126 • Describe the supplemental information that was considered when using an analytical method or technological tool.
-127 128 • Indicate all source(s) of information used in the analysis, as applicable, to value the property, including: 129 External data sources (such as market sales databases and public tax and land records); 130 131 Property-specific data (such as previous sales data for the subject property, tax assessment data, and comparable sales information); 132 Evidence of a property inspection; 133 Photos of the property; 134 Description of the neighborhood; or 135 Local market conditions.
-136 137 138 • Include information on the preparer when an evaluation is performed by a person, such as the name and contact information, and signature (electronic or other legally permissible signature) of the preparer.
-139 Conclusion 140 n evaluation when performed by an individual acting as an appraiser is an appraisal.
-In addition to

-An evaluation, when performed by an individual acting as an appraiser, is an appraisal.
-In addition to complying with USPAP, the appraiser must be aware of and comply with any additional assignment conditions and reporting requirements imposed on the assignment.
+121 122 Describe the method(s) the institution used to confirm the property's actual physical condition and the extent to which an inspection was performed.
+123 124 Describe the analysis that was performed and the supporting information that was used in valuing the property.
+125 126 Describe the supplemental information that was considered when using an analytical method or technological tool.
+127 128 Indicate all source(s) of information used in the analysis, as applicable, to value the property, including: 129 > External data sources (such as market sales databases and public tax and land records); 130 131 Property-specific data (such as previous sales data for the subject property, tax assessment data, and comparable sales information); 132 > Evidence of a property inspection; 133 Photos of the property; 134 > Description of the neighborhood; or 135 > Local market conditions.
+136 137 138 Include information on the preparer when an evaluation is performed by a person, such as the name and contact information, and signature (electronic or other legally permissible signature) of the preparer.
+139 Conclusion 140 An evaluation, when performed by an individual acting as an appraiser, is an appraisal.
+In addition to 141 complying with USPAP, the appraiser must be aware of and comply with any additional assignment conditions 142 and reporting requirements imposed on the assignment.